Informing yourself about disasters

 A few figures

-863 séïsmes
+863 earthquakes

-billion euros : this is the total cost of Hurricane Irma in 2017, according to the National Hurricane Center
+billion euros: this is the total cost of Hurricane Irma in 2017 according to the National Hurricane Center

-The differences in the Caribbean
+Differences in the Caribbean

-Mainly composed of islands, the Caribbean is often struck by violent tropical storms, hurricanes and rising tides.
-The majority of the population living on the coast, it is therefore particularly exposed to natural hazards.
-(Source : University of Caen Normandy – Atlas Caribbean – "The companies face the risk : the case of the Caribbean ")
+Composed mainly of islands, the Caribbean is often hit by violent tropical storms, cyclones, and tidal wavesThe majority of the population living on the coast, it is therefore particularly exposed to natural risks.
+(Source : University of Caen Normandy – Atlas Caribbean – “Societies facing risks: the case of the Caribbean”))

 Menu